asgr/Tiler/README.txt

 basedir		Base directory to use for the folder structure, default is '.', i.e. where you are currently confider	Path to the 'configure' code.
 Example here is setup for the AATLXA machine (which has R and configure installed).

-To run multiple positions at once (useful if target clusters overlap etc) use:
+To run multiple positions at once (useful if target positions - e.g. clusters - overlap etc) use:

 > Tiler(tileplus=5, position=c('a4038','APMCC0917'), plate=c(0,1,0,1,0), runfolder=TRUE, TileCat=TCsamiclusY1, runoffset=1, updatefib=T, basedir='.', configdir='/instsoft/2dF/misc_software/configure-7.10+.Linux')